-- how may puppet performances play a role in new forms of education and socialization (Głowacka, 2009; Riccio, 2004)?
+- Determining whether puppet performances can play a role in new forms of education and socialization.

-- how to understand the notion of performance and performativity in contemporary art practices in Kenya and East Africa? – its manifestation in consideration of the “performative turn”
+- Understanding the notion of performance and performativity in Contemporary Art practices in Kenya and East Africa.

-- what is the background of the increasing female involvement in traditional performances in Kenya?
+- Exploring the drivers of the increasing female involvement in traditional performances in Kenya.

-- what are the changes in tangible and intangible cultural heritage on the coast of Kenya, and in their perception and interpretation?
+- Interpreting changes in tangible and intangible cultural heritage on the coast of Kenya.

-- what might transcultural art education in the Kenyan context look like?
+- Developing models for transcultural art education in the Kenyan context.